-When I came back in the Netherlands in 2008, I had found a job in one of the big international banks in Amsterdam.
+No matter what people think of you, always believe in yourself.
+When you decide to believe in yourself, everything you want will start going your way.
+When I came back to the Netherlands in 2008, I had found a job in one of the big international banks in Amsterdam.
 I had been hired in the technical department of the bank to set up a team in India

 I’ll always remember my 1st day at the bank.

 When I arrived, I could not help but notice that there were only 3 women in the team (out of approx. 40).
-All the others were mostly Dutch men in their 50s & a few young Indian men.
+All the others were mostly Dutchmen in their 50s & a few young Indian men.

 ‘Do you have any technical background?’